calebschoepp/caleb-www/content/blog/2022-halfway-check-in.md

 ---
 title: "2022 Halfway Check-In"
-date: 2022-06-11T21:45:49-07:00
+date: 2022-07-20
 draft: false
 ---

-**TODO fix title**

 **TODO fix publish date**

-**TODO fix filename**

-In my [review](/blog/2021/year-in-review-2021/) of the year 2021 I wrote some notes about looking forward to 2022.
-In a number of sections I outlined my goals for the coming year.
-Now that we are halfway through the year I thought it would be a good idea to stop and reflect on these goals[^1].
-To see where I've excelled and where I've slacked.
+My [2021 year in review](/blog/2021/year-in-review-2021/) outlines my goals for 2022.
+Now that we are a bit more than halfway through the year I thought it would be a good idea to stop and reflect on these goals[^1] -- to see where I've excelled and where I've slacked.
 To determine what is still worthy of pursuing and what I should [give up on](/blog/2022/when-should-i-give-up/).

 ### Career